Yocto Kria Support¶

 error loading hsi package: couldn't load file "libxv_commontasks.so"

-, it maybe missing libtinfo5 library which can be installed withsudo apt-get install -y libtinfo5
+, it might be missing the libtinfo5 library which can be installed withsudo apt-get install -y libtinfo5